 Ronitt Rubinfeld (MIT)

 This talk will be held virtually and will be live streamed on our website.
-Full participation (including the capacity to ask questions) will be available via Zoom webinar.
-A link to the Zoom webinar will be shared on this page closer to the event date.
+Full participation (including the capacity to ask questions) will be available via Zoom webinar. https://berkeley.zoom.us/j/95163729039

 Algorithms for understanding data generated from distributions over large discrete domains are of fundamental importance.
 In this talk, we consider the sample complexity of property testing algorithms that seek to distinguish whether or not an underlying distribution satisfies basic shape properties.
 Examples of such properties include convexity, log-concavity, heavy tails, and approximability by k-histogram functions.
 In this talk, we will focus on the property of monotonicity, as tools developed for distinguishing the monotonicity property have proven to be useful for the all of the above properties as well as several others.
 We say a distribution p is monotone if for any two comparable elements x<y in the domain, we have that p(x)<p(y).
 For example, for the classic n-dimensional hypercube domain, in which domain elements are described via n different features, monotonicity implies that for every element, an increase in the value of one of the features can only increase its probability.